This article provides an overview of income protection cover for professional contractors and other small company

 Income Protection Tips

 - Make sure the IP company has a good record of meeting past claims, as payment delays can be very stressful.
-An experienced contractor financial advisor will have personal experience of a number of companies and will be able to recommend a good selection.
+An experienced contractor financial advisor will have personal experience with a number of companies and will be able to recommend a good selection.

 - Make sure your IP policy covers you until your chosen retirement date (60 or 65 usually).
 You would expect a policy to cover you up to the date your pension starts to pay out.

 - Make sure you inflation proof your benefit level. £3000 per month in 20 years’ time will be worth far less!
 You can ensure the insured levels increase by an agreed amount each year – either a fixed percentage or in relation to the Retail Price Index.